-Sweet Pea Salad with Scallion, Bacon, and Lemon Cream Dressing is a quick, easy, and beautiful spring side dish!
+This quick and easy Sweet Pea Salad Recipe with Scallion, Bacon, and Lemon Cream Dressing balances sweet, salty, and savory flavors for a beautiful spring side dish!

 When I think of spring – as far as food goes – green peas immediately come to mind.

 I think it’s because green peas are not only one of my favorite springtime foods, but also because they remind me of the green buds on trees.

 And if you live in a place where it snows, you will know exactly what I mean when I say that buds on the trees in spring are a most welcome sight!

 This Sweet Pea Salad showcases the natural sweetness of green peas.
 It’s balanced by the saltiness of bacon and the savory flavor of scallion.
 Instead of mayo, it’s dressed with a lemony whipped cream.